HenriquesLab/NanoJ-Fluidics/README.md

 ![][8]

 NanoJ-Fluidics is an open-source device, composed of easily accessible LEGO-parts, electronics and labware.
 It is designed to automate and simplify fluid exchange experiments in microscopy.
-Check the pre-print in bioRxiv: [Automating multimodal microscopy with
+Check the paper in Nature Communications: [Automating multimodal microscopy with
 NanoJ-Fluidics][11].

 ## It consists of three parts: